Aircraft Valuations

 Just because you approve a valuation quote, and even though you are normally the one paying for it, does not necessarily mean a third-party will accept it.

 Accurate valuations can only be based on solid market intel.
-It is never enough to just call oneself an aviation valuer, or base an assessment purely on a generic global aviation 'Bluebook' price digest.
+It is never enough to just call oneself an aviation valuer, or to do aviation as a sideline, or base an assessment purely on a generic 'Bluebook' price digest.

-Normally a valuation practitioner's core business will be in aircraft sales and their valuation service is ancillary.
+Normally a valuation practitioner's core business will be in the aircraft trade and their valuation service is ancillary.

-Unlike land and property, aircraft sale transactions are not normally made public record, therefore the business of tracking aircraft sales worldwide is the only way a valuer can accurately determine where a particular market is actually trading, for a specific aircraft type.
+Unlike land and property, aircraft sale transactions are rarely made public record, therefore the business of tracking aircraft sales worldwide is the only way that a valuer can accurately determine the level that a particular aircraft type and market is actually trading.